NicolaGiardino/SoC_EKF_Linux/README.md

 This repository contains the project on which I based my thesis on.
 The thesis will be published here once it has been discussed.

+ToDo:
+1. Add a .c file that forks the Stub and the main program
+2. Study kthreads for implementation using kernel threads